An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Introduction

 Along smooth general surfaces, there have been several numerical methods proposed to solve the Laplace-Beltrami problem: finite element methods~\cite{Dziuk1988,bansch2005finite,Burman2017,Bonito2020,demlow2007adaptive} (including eigenfunction computations~\cite{bonito2018}), the so-called \emph{virtual element method}~\cite{frittelli2018virtual,beirao2014hitchhiker}, differencing methods~\cite{wang2018modified}, and integral equation methods~\cite{ONeil2018,kropinski2014fast}.
 Of course, in specialized geometries, such as axisymmetric ones, separation of variables can be used to simplify the problem.
 In~\cite{Epstein2019,o2018integral}, after separation of variables, an integral equation approach was used along the one-dimensional generating curve of the axisymmetric surface resulting in high-order convergence for the inversion of the surface Laplacian operator.
 Boundary-value problems for the Laplace-Beltrami problem were addressed in~\cite{kropinski2014fast,kropinski2016integral} via a parametrix method and associated discretization via projection of the sphere.

 However, while the related problem of electromagnetic scattering from non-smooth surfaces has been studied in some detail~\cite{Costabel,Buffa2002}, the Laplace-Beltrami problem on piecewise-smooth surfaces (or more generally Lipschitz surfaces) has not received as much attention.
 In order to extend various numerical methods in computational electromagnetics, namely integral equation methods based on generalized Debye source representations~\cite{Epstein2013,Epstein2019,Chernokozhin2013,Epstein2009}, a thorough understanding of the Laplace-Beltrami problem on non-smooth surfaces is required (as well as high-order accurate methods for solving the problem numerically).
-This work aims to offer a mathematical discussion of the Laplace-Beltrami problem along piecewise smooth surfaces in the~$L^2$ setting which is compatible with many modern numerical methods (i.e. PDE vs. integral equation methods, Galerkin vs. Nystr\"om discretizations).
+This work aims to offer a mathematical discussion of the Laplace-Beltrami problem along piecewise smooth surfaces in the~$L^2$ setting, which is compatible with many modern numerical methods (i.e. PDE vs. integral equation methods, Galerkin vs. Nystr\"om discretizations).
 In particular, our main purpose for focusing on the $L^2$ theory of this problem is to develop fast robust numerical solvers that can be incorporated into computational electromagnetics codes.
 These solvers often rely on iterative methods whose behavior is coupled with the spectrum of the operator, which depends strongly on the type of discretization used.
 A suitable~$L^2$ embedding of the problem~\cite{Bremer2012} is frequently the most straightforward way to obtain an accurate approximation to the spectrum of the continuous problem.

-Previously, the regularity of solutions to the Laplace-Beltrami problem in the general Lipschitz setting was discussed in~\cite{Gesztesy2011}, and some special-case numerical methods on polyhedral surfaces were presented in~\cite{hildebrandt2011,wardetzky2007}.
+Previously, the regularity of solutions to the Laplace-Beltrami problem in the general Lipschitz setting was discussed in~\cite{Gesztesy2011}, and the regularity of solutions on polyhedral surfaces was discussed in \cite{Buffa2002}.
+Some special-case numerical methods on polyhedral surfaces were presented in~\cite{hildebrandt2011,wardetzky2007}.
 These methods are almost exclusively developed in the finite element setting whereby the use of polyhedral surfaces and linear finite elements reduce the continuous problem to a discrete system that can be studied in detail.
 Similar techniques have been used in the electromagnetics community for analyzing Hodge decompositions on polyhedra~\cite{buffa2003,Buffa2001}.